Craig Pickthorne published August 2023 Monthly Update in Newsletter Signup 2023-08-25 13:42:57 -0400

 Despite the recent increases to the minimum wage to $15.50, there is no region in the province where this is even close to a living wage.Read more

 Let's get right to the headline news...we have updated all living wage rates for the province!

 As announced earlier, we've moved to a regional system.
 By doing this we'll be able to update all 10 living wage rates every year on the second Monday of November, and every employer in the province will be able to seek certification with us.
 Previous years have see us add new living wage calculations to our map, but there was always gaps in our coverage.
 If we continued on with the old boundary system, we would have needed to keep an unwieldy 51 local living wage rates updated every year...Read more

-All rates are updated every year on the second Monday of November.
+All rates are updated every year on the first Monday of November.

 Download a full report on how these rates are calculated.

 Craig Pickthorne published Minimum wage increases in Ontario won’t help with the rising cost of living, owner says in News 2022-10-03 10:57:51 -0400

 Ontario's minimum wage increased 50 cents an hour over the weekend, but Aiana owner Devinder Chaudhary says the increase to $15.50 won’t help with the rising cost of living.

 "The minimum wage should be the living wage,” Chaudhary said.